 top of page

 As a weaver, one of the most common questions that I am asked by spinners is whether it is possible to weave with hand spun yarn.
-This blog seeks to answer this question with a few tips and hints for weaving with hand spun yarn.
+This blog seeks to answer this question with tips and hints and 6 key things to consider when weaving with hand spun yarn.

 My journey into weaving started with the spinning of yarn.
 I was given a second hand spinning wheel as a Christmas gift from my husband.
 After some determined practise I soon realised that my knitting was not going to be able to keep up with my spinning.
 After talking to a friend who had been on a weaving course I decided that weaving might be the way ahead.
 I now weave with a range of yarns and occasionally with hand spun yarn.
 Below I have shown a recent project woven with some hand spun yarn outlining some key features of the yarn that I used and its weaving.